hktosun/ShinSolon2011JPubE/README.md

 </h1>

-This repository includes the R code that replicates Figure 2-5 of [*"Trends in men's earnings volatility: What does the Panel Study of Income Dynamics show?"*](https://www.sciencedirect.com/science/article/pii/S0047272711000338) by Shin & Solon (2011, JPubE).
+This repository includes the R code that replicates Figure 2-5 of [*"Trends in men's earnings volatility: What does the Panel Study of Income Dynamics show?"*](https://www.sciencedirect.com/science/article/pii/S0047272711000338) by Shin & Solon (2011, Journal of Public Economics).

 - [Description of the Study](#desc)
 - [Data](#data)